radicazz/laya/README.md

 # About

 A modern library targetting C++20 and SDL3 for cross-platform, immediate-mode, desktop application development.
-With *laya*, you can create windows, handle input events, render 2D graphics and manage resources in a type-safe and efficient manner while leveraging the full power of the underlying SDL library.
+With *laya*, you can create windows, handle input events, render 2D graphics, upload textures from surfaces, and manage resources in a type-safe and efficient manner while leveraging the full power of the underlying SDL library.

+> **PNG note**: `surface::load_png`/`save_png` and `texture::load_png` require SDL_image integration, which is not yet wired up in this branch.
+Use BMP helpers or bring your own PNG loader for now.

+> **Locking note**: Surfaces generally do not require explicit locking in SDL3, but `surface_lock_guard` is available for compatibility.
+Textures support regional locking through `texture_lock_guard`.

 <div align="center">
     <image alt="example" src="docs/assets/simple-code-example.png">